The Simplicial Cylinder DG Ring: The DG Ring Associated to a Horn

 \section{The DG Ring Associated to a Horn}

-In this section we prove the main theorem of the paper, Theorem \ref{thm:150} from the Introduction, repeated here as Theorem \ref{thm:215}.
-The proof relies on our key technical result, Theorem \ref{thm:245} from the Introduction, which talks about the role of the DG ring $\opn{N}(\bsym{\La}^{q}_{i}, B)$ associated to a horn $\bsym{\La}^{q}_{i} \sub \Simp^q$ and a DG ring $B$.
+In this section we prove the key technical result, Theorem \ref{thm:245} from the Introduction, which talks about the role of the DG ring $\opn{N}(\bsym{\La}^{q}_{i}, B)$ associated to a horn $\bsym{\La}^{q}_{i} \sub \Simp^q$ and a DG ring $B$.
 It is repeated here as Theorem \ref{thm:152}.

 Consider a horn $\bsym{\La}^{q}_{i}$.
 In Corollary \ref{cor:150} we expressed this horn as a colimit

 in the category $\cat{SSet}$, of a diagram $\{ X_j \}_{j \in J}$, indexed by a finite quiver $J$, where each $X_j = \Simp^{q_j}$ for some natural number $q_j$.